Bruce Rauner: 2014 gubernatorial campaign

 On October 22, 2014, Dave McKinney, a Chicago Sun-Times political reporter and bureau chief, resigned from the paper, citing pressure brought to bear on him by Sun-Times management with regard to his coverage of Rauner.
 McKinney had completed an investigative news story about a lawsuit filed by Christine Kirk, the CEO of LeapSource, a firm at which Rauner served as director.
 The piece, written by three reporters and approved by the newspaper's editors, described Rauner using "hardball tactics" to threaten Kirk and her family.
 According to McKinney's attorney, the Rauner campaign requested the story include that McKinney had a conflict of interest due to his marriage to Ann Liston, a Democratic media consultant; the campaign eventually published details about the Liston's LLC sharing office space with a legally separate, long-term Democratic strategist firm, of which Liston was part-owner.
 The LLC was employed by a pro-Quinn PAC.
 McKinney says any notion of conflict of interest was untrue, a position backed up publicly by Sun-Times management.
 Rauner is a former investor of the Sun-Times and received the newspaper's backing, marking the first time the media organization endorsed any candidate after imposing a moratorium on political endorsements three years earlier.

 On November 4, 2014, Rauner was elected Governor of Illinois; Pat Quinn conceded defeat the next day.
 Rauner received 50.27 percent of the vote, while Quinn won 46.35 percent.
 Rauner carried every county in the state except for Cook, home to Chicago.

-Rauner spent a record $26 million of his own money on his election.
+Rauner spent a then-record $26 million of his own money on his election.

 Governor of Illinois

 Rauner was sworn in as the 42nd governor of Illinois on January 12, 2015.
-He governed Illinois as a moderate or liberal Republican, as evidenced by his stances on abortion, same-sex marriage, and immigration, among other issues.
+He governed Illinois as a Rockefeller Republican, with liberal stances on several issues including abortion, same-sex marriage, and immigration.

-Rauner had a 52 percent job approval rating after assuming the governorship in 2015, although it gradually declined during his term.
-It stood at 33 percent in December 2016, ranking 45th of the 50 U.S. governors.
-In January 2019, as Rauner was leaving office, his approval rating stood at only 25 percent.
+Rauner had a 52% job approval rating after assuming the governorship in 2015, which gradually declined during his term.
+It stood at 33% in December 2016, ranking 45th of the 50 U.S. governors.
+In January 2019, as Rauner was leaving office, his approval rating was about 25%.

 Budget

-In his first executive order, he halted state hiring as well as discretionary spending and called for state agencies to sell surplus property.
-The conflict between Rauner's demand for budget cuts and Speaker of the House Michael Madigan's demand for tax increases resulted in the Illinois Budget Impasse, with major credit agencies downgrading the state's debt to the low investment grade of triple-B by the end of 2015.
+In his first executive order, Rauner halted state hiring as well as discretionary spending and called for state agencies to sell surplus property.
+The conflict between Rauner's demand for budget cuts and Speaker of the House Mike Madigan's demand for tax increases resulted in the Illinois budget impasse, with major credit agencies downgrading the state's debt to the low investment grade of triple-B by the end of 2015.